adamkocsis/Rcourse/Exercises/2022-10-24b_message_paste.md

 ## Instructions

-Modifiy the following code to display your name and age as a console message.
+Modify the following code to display your name and age as a console message (with `message`)!

 * * *